eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

-Within the subscriber code we will be mainly using the DDS API and the _`HelloWorldData_Msg`_ type.
-Therefore, the following header files need to included:
+Within the subscriber code, we will be mainly using the DDS API and the _`HelloWorldData_Msg`_ type.
+Therefore, the following header files need to be included:

 - The **dds.h** file give access to the DDS APIs ,
 - The **HelloWorldData.h** is specific to the data type defined in the IDL as explained earlier.